 *Update 5/19/20* It’s been a few years since we first installed the amazing DIY faux marble contact paper.
 And guess what?
 I can 1000% vouch for it.
 Besides normal wear and tear, I am happy to report very little holes and rips.
 Here’s the original post way back when.

-Do you ever get SO sick of something dated in your house you simply want to take a hammer and start demolition day like Chip Gaines?
-He is funny isn’t he?
+Do you ever get SO sick of something dated in your house you simply want to take a hammer and start demo-ing yourself?

 Welp, that is the current sitch with my black granite kitchen countertops.
 Believe me, I am completely aware that it looks fine and many people would be very happy with it.